-The Community Energy System was originally built on the desire that Strathcona County wished to develop a sustainable neighbourhood in its downtown core.
-Centre in the Park (CITP) was an ideal location for community energy as it had a combination of existing/ aging infrastructure and new development that would create diverse loads for the system.
+The Community Energy System was originally built on the desire to develop a sustainable neighbourhood within the core of the community.
+Centre in the Park (CITP) was an ideal location for community energy as it had a combination of existing/aging infrastructure and new development that would create diverse loads for the system.
 The benefits of the system include: a more efficient use of energy, reduction in greenhouse gases, safer buildings and opportunity for alternative technologies that will create system resiliency.

 Under the Strategic Plan of the day, community energy was built on the premise that it would strike a balance between economic prosperity, social responsibility and environmental stewardship.
-This service also has ties to the Environmental & Economic Sustainability Frameworks.
+This service also has ties to the Environmental and Economic Sustainability Frameworks.